 Max Boot is a historian, best-selling author, and foreign-policy analyst who has been called one of the “world’s leading authorities on armed conflict” by the International Institute for Strategic Studies.
 He is the Jeane J. Kirkpatrick senior fellow in national security studies at the Council on Foreign Relations, a columnist for the Washington Post, and a Global Affairs Analyst for CNN.

-Max Boot’s latest book—The Corrosion of Conservatism: Or Why I Refused to Become a Trump Toady—will be released in October 2018 by Norton/Liveright.
+Max Boot’s latest book—The Corrosion of Conservatism: Why I Left the Right—will be released in October 2018 by Norton/Liveright.
 His previous book, The Road Not Taken: Edward Lansdale and the American Tragedy in Vietnam, came out in January 2018 and became an instant New York Times bestseller.
 It was named an Amazon Best Book of the Month and praised as an “epic and elegant biography” (Wall Street Journal), “judicious and absorbing” (New York Times), and “a superb scholarly achievement” (Foreign Policy).

 Boot has served as an adviser to U.S. commanders in Iraq and Afghanistan.
 He was a senior foreign policy adviser to John McCain’s presidential campaign in 2007–08, Mitt Romney’s campaign in 2011–12, and Marco Rubio’s campaign in 2015-2016.

 Boot is a frequent public speaker and guest on radio and television news programs.
 He has lectured on behalf of the U.S. State Department and at many military institutions, including the Army, Navy, and Air War Colleges, the Australian Defense College, the John F. Kennedy Special Warfare School, West Point, and the Naval Academy.